basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 ## Fullsync Replication Configuration

 These behaviors can be altered by using the app.config `fullsync_on_connect`.
-See the [[Configuration guide|Multi Data-Center Replication Configuration New]] for more information.
+See the [[Configuration Guide|Multi Data-Center Replication: Configuration (Advanced)]] for more information.

 **fullsync enable**